takamoso/cluestack/README.md

 ## Chrome Extension

 - [PixelZoomer](https://chrome.google.com/webstore/detail/pixelzoomer/fogkjckfkdcnmnnfmbieljpkmmihhpao) - PixelZoomer takes a website screenshot and provides a measuring tool, a zoom and an eye dropper.
+- [Web Vitals](https://chrome.google.com/webstore/detail/web-vitals/ahfhijdlegdabablpippeagghigmibma) - This extension measures the Core Web Vitals, providing instant feedback on loading, interactivity and layout shift metrics.
+It is consistent with how these metrics are measured by Chrome and reported to other Google tools.

 ## Web Design